-Claremont School of Theology shares a campus with Claremont Lincoln University and is located at the foothills of the San Gabriel Mountains in a scenic residential and academic area.
+Claremont School of Theology shares its campus with Claremont Lincoln University at the foothills of the San Gabriel Mountains in a scenic residential and academic area.
 Located 35 miles east of Los Angeles, the campus is centrally located among Los Angeles, Orange, Riverside, and San Bernardino Counties, within an hour's drive of beaches, mountains and desert areas.
-Most of the buildings on the 15acre campus were completed according to a master plan designed by Edward Durell Stone, later the architect for the Kennedy Center for the Performing Arts in Washington, D.C.
+Most of the buildings on the 15 acre campus were completed according to a master plan designed by Edward Durell Stone, later the architect for the Kennedy Center for the Performing Arts in Washington, D.C.